 "Imagine Fiona Apple channeling Nina Simone"

 Savoir Faire believes that advocacy goes beyond songwriting.
 She actively promotes change through her work as a music educator and advocate for inclusion in the music community.
-She is also an adjunct professor at Longy School of Music, focusing on training future music teachers in culturally responsive teaching and inclusive practices, an educational consultant for BIAESN, and is on the Massachusetts Music Educator's Diversity, Inclusion, Equity, and Access Committee.
-She won the 2018 Berklee Urban Service Award for her inclusive teaching efforts and was ranked one of the top 10 guitarists of the 2020 #1RiffADay challenge by She Shreds Media.
+She is also an adjunct professor at Longy School of Music, focusing on training future music teachers in culturally responsive teaching and inclusive practices, an educational consultant for BIAESN, and is on the subcommittee for the Massachusetts Music Educator's Diversity, Inclusion, Equity, and Access Committee.
+She won the 2018 Berklee Urban Service Award and has been featured in She Shreds Media.